nataly-novaims/TAW-project/README.md

 1. Start the server: `npm start`
 2. Open `http://localhost:3000` in your browser.
 3. Click **Register**, fill the form (username ≥ 3 chars, valid email, password ≥ 6 chars), submit.
 4. You should be redirected to the home page.
-The navbar should now show "Hello, your-username" and a Logout link.
+The navbar should now show "Hello, your username" and a Logout link.
 5. Click Logout, then click Login, and log in with the same credentials.